quarkcloudio/quark-smart/README.md

 Overview:

-Quark-simple is a golang single service based on Gin
+Quark-simple is a golang single service based on QuarkGo